-The downside risk for this projection include the Graph 1: GDP growth forecast for 2023-24 elevated key interest rates in G7 except Japan, challenges in China's growth dynamic, and a continuation of the conflict in Eastern Europe.
+The downside risk for this projection include the elevated key interest rates in G7 except Japan, challenges in China's growth dynamic, and a continuation of the conflict in Eastern Europe.
 Sovereign debt levels have reached record highs in many economies, are also a rising concern.